BryanHuang66/BryanHuang66/README.md

 I'm HuangKewei from 🇨🇳**Zhejiang, China**, currently living in 🇨🇳**Shanghai, China**.

-1. 🤔 Focusing on Causal Theories, especially Information FLow.
+1. 🤔 Focusing on Causal Theories, especially the Liang-Kleeman Information FLow.
 2. 🧫 Curious about the application of machine learning in neuro-science.
 3. 📷 Love photographing.
 4. 🏫 A student in School of Data Science, Fudan University.